software-mansion/starknet.py/docs/migration_guide.rst

 Contract changes
 ----------------

-Transaction's status is not checked while invoking through Contract interface, because RPC write API don't return "code" parameter.
+Transaction's status is not checked while invoking through Contract interface, because RPC write API doesn't return "code" parameter.
 To check if the transaction passed use wait_for_acceptance on InvokeResult.